Maikxx/web-app-from-scratch-18-19/README.md

 ## Description

 A Game of Thrones inspired application which allows the user to explore relations between characters, houses, books and more.
+It aims to let users learn more about Game of Thrones.

 Characters overview page | Character detail page :-------------------------:|:-------------------------: